calebmeyer/The-Reactor-Core/source/posts/1-react-hooks-with-ajax-validations.md

 ```

 ## Validations
-If we change the above call to a validation, then instead of firing only once, we want it to fire _only once_ ...each time the user stops typing.
+If we change the above call to a validation, then instead of firing only once we want it to fire only once ...each time the user stops typing.
 Easy enough, Lodash has a function for exactly this case: [`debounce`](https://lodash.com/docs/#debounce).
 Let's implement it:
 ```jsx
 import React, { useState, useEffect } from 'react';
 import debounce from 'lodash/debounce';